 Bulk shopping can be anything from deals that require you to buy more than 1 product to getting a special price to buy a larger quantity of packaged products.

 Check and know your prices before you buy anything for your grocery budget.

 Colours and Smells – Sales Strategy 8

 Showering customers with colour and organization at the supermarket doors is only the beginning.

-As customers walk into the produce department, the bakery’s sweet and savoury smells begin the sales process by vision and smell.
+As customers enter the produce department, the bakery’s sweet and savory smells begin the sales process by vision and smell.

-Stop for a moment and make a mental note of all the grocery stores you visit.
+Stop for a moment and mentally note all the grocery stores you visit.

 Think about what the first section is you see when you walk through the door.

 Most shoppers will say the produce section, and that’s because it’s a happy, colourful space full of healthy fruits and vegetables.